 Get personal: When wrapping up a thank you note, this is the time to add any other personal touches.
 These may include inside jokes, future plans to see your loved one, or any other information that makes the message unique.

 Sign off: Finally, you’ll want to sign the card together.
 Make sure each thank you note is clearly marked with both of your names to ensure your loved ones feel appreciated by the happy couple as a whole.

 While these steps may seem a bit formal, the most important part of thank you card writing is remaining genuine.
-Each note may have different wording, but the gratitude expressed should always come from the heart.
-Cherish the appreciation you felt for all your guests on the big day, and be sure to capture that feeling on paper (even if you’re writing it down three months later).
+Each card may have different wording, but the gratitude expressed should always come from the heart.
+Cherish the appreciation you felt for all your guests on the big day—and be sure to capture that feeling on paper.

 Gratitude never goes out of style, but your thank you cards should probably have more flair than, let’s say, an index card.
 Picking out your thank you cards is the final thematic choice you’ll make for the big day, and the amount of thought you put in is important.

 Check out these unique ideas newlyweds can use when choosing their thank you card design: